-The road Border Crossing Tabanovce, located along Trans National Axe North-South (Corridor X) linked to the Trans European Transport Networks strategically is one of the most important Border crossings for the country.
+The road Border Crossing Kafasan, located along Pan-European Corridor VIII strategically is one of the most important Border crossings for the country.
 Even if procedures are reformed and professional standards are strengthened, the design and facilities at this main border crossing points will prevent CARM and other border inspections from fulfilling its trade facilitation, collection and enforcement functions.
 At present physical infrastructure (insufficient facilities) is one of the reasons for delays.
-In the past the Government has already rehabilitated this border crossing point and invested into the inspection equipment.
-However, the EU funded project which has supported the new facilities for the veterinary, food and plant control, placed at the cargo customs clearance facility (terminal), has reduced the available space for control of tracks and goods.
-The Government, within the TTFSE II project (supported by World Bank) has constructed the motorway 7 km from the road Border Crossing Tabanovce and has created favourable road infrastructure for further improvement of the traffic flow at the border crossing.
-The implementation of this project will contribute toward utilization of already existing infrastructure, including already constructed underpass planned to connect the motorway with the outputs of this project, as its supplement.

-The steady increase of the traffic and increase of cargo shipments, especially those to and from the traditional markets (Serbia and EU Member States) and in transit, as well as the increased number of traders utilising simplified procedures has reaffirmed the need for further upgrade of the present customs clearance facilities.
-The construction of the motorway section Demir Kapija-Smokvica, (also part of corridor X), the last section to complete motorway along this corridor, co-financed by IPA funds, is expected to provide additional facilities to the transporters to move their goods along this route, thus increasing the number of cross-border shipments.
+In the past the Government has already rehabilitated this border crossing point and invested into the inspection equipment, with its own funds and with assistance from UNDP.
+The Government, within the TTFSE I project (supported by World Bank) upgraded the existing facilities for the Border Crossing Kafasan, in the following components: corrections of canopy, disinfection barrier, double cabins for passport and customs control and storage.
+However, critical needs for improvement still exist in order to overcome the most common difficulties - the lack of processing lanes for traffic and the limited capacity of inspection areas, especially having in mind the trend of significantly increasing numbers of freight vehicles and passengers over the past several years.
+The steady increase of the traffic and increase of cargo shipments, especially those to and from the emerging Albanian market and in transit, as well as the increased number of traders utilising simplified procedures has reaffirmed the need for further upgrade of the present customs clearance and inspection facilities.

-The upgrade of the customs clearance facilities at the biggest border-crossing point with Serbia will create a space for vehicle inspection/processing and facilitate proper flow of traffic, thus expediting the border crossing and accelerate the speed in processing the customs clearance.
+The upgrade of the customs clearance and inspection facilities at the biggest Border Crossing Point with Albania will create a space for vehicle inspection/processing and facilitate proper flow of traffic, thus expediting the border crossing and accelerate the speed in processing the customs clearance.
 At the same time, the physical improvements will contribute to better working conditions of Customs front line officers and other border inspections using those facilities.

 The borders should not only be protected against narcotics or explosives, but also against all sorts of commercial goods smuggling.
 On the other hand, for the legitimate trade it is of crucial importance to develop and implement a trade facilitation mechanism to minimise the costs, data and documentation requirements, the time necessary to complete customs and other border formalities for the trading community and to increase the security of the supply chain.
-Reinforcement of customs border controls has been given a high priority as the need for efficient working is paramount to improve controls and increase the detections of drug trafficking and other illegal trade with weapons and prohibited goods in order to protect both national and EU citizens.
+Reinforcement of customs border controls has been given a high priority as the need for efficient working is paramount to improve controls and increase the detections of drug trafficking and other illegal trade with weapons and prohibited goods in order to protect both citizens of the former Yugoslav Republic of Macedonia and EU citizens.